kevinburke/hulk/README.md

 - **smartParsing** - Try to parse text inputs into matching data types, eg turn the string "5.53" into the number 5.53 when serializing into JSON, and turn "true" into true.
-If set to false, all objects will be serialized as strings.
+If set to `false`, all objects will be serialized as strings.
 The default is ``true``.

 The following are not yet implemented, but will be soon: